-The threshold $\alpha$ introduced for the purpose of the triggering mechanism have a limited impact on the outputs of the NN.
-This type of parameterization including a triggering mechanism could be used in other studies, especially when a NN is used to emulate processes that occur intermittently.
-It could avoid creating noisy values instead of zeros.
+The threshold $\alpha$ introduced for the triggering mechanism has a limited impact on the outputs of the NN parameterization, except at extreme values (0 or 1).
+This type of parameterization, which includes a triggering mechanism that prevents the generation of noisy values instead of exact zeros, could be used in other applications, in particular when an NN is used to emulate processes that occur intermittently.

-Then, we have tested this NN parameterization in a warmer (+4K) climate.
-The simulation with NNs only trained on present climate data remains stable for 5 years.
-The results are slightly worse than when tested on present.
-But we found that when using the relative humidity instead of the specific total humidity as input, the NN parameterization generalize better in a warmer climate.
+We then tested the NN parameterization with triggering in a warmer (+4K) climate, using either of two different humidity variables as input ($RH$ and $q_t$).
+The simulation using a data-driven parameterization trained only on present climate data remains stable over five years with either humidity variable.
+Performance is slightly degraded compared with the results in present climate.
+Outside of the training climate, using $RH$ instead of $q_t$ as input improved the out-of-sample generalization of the parameterization.